 - Two confidential letters of reference.
-The letters should be written by those most able to address the student's academic work, written and verbal skills, and promise of achievement at the graduate level.
-Referees should send their letters directly to the Graduate Coordinator. - A writing sample.
-The writing sample is a one-page typewritten statement of purpose in which the student outlines his/her educational background, teaching and/or research experience (if any), and reasons for pursuing an MA in English.
+The letters should be written by those most able to address the student's academic work, written and verbal skills, and promise of achievement at the graduate level. - A writing sample.
+The writing sample is a one-page typewritten statement of purpose in which the student outlines his/her educational background, teaching and/or research experience (if any), and reasons for pursuing an M.A. in English.

-Sem.
-Hours

-REQUIRED GRADUATE COURSES
+REQUIRED GRADUATE COURSES.
+30

+ENGL 5000 Introduction to Graduate Study in

 Language and Literature

-This course must be taken the first semester it is offered during the student's enrollment.
+This course must be taken the first semester it is offered during the

+student's enrollment.
 See graduate adviser for exception.

 English Literature9

-Students must take courses from at least three of the following periods, including at least one ENGL 5210 English Literature Before 1500 English Literature from 1500-1640 English Literature from 1640-1800 English Literature from 1800-1900 English Literature from 1900 to the present
+Students must take courses from at least three of the following periods, including at least one ENGL 5210

+English Literature Before 1500

+English Literature from 1500-1640

+English Literature from 1640-1800

+English Literature from 1800-1900

+English Literature from 1900 to the present

 American Literature

 Students must take courses from at least two of the following periods, including at least one ENGL 5220.
-American Literature to 1830 American Literature from 1830-1914 American Literature from 1914 to the present
+American Literature to 1830 American Literature from 1830-1914

-Rhetoric/Linguistics/Theory3
+American Literature from 1914 to the present

+Rhetoric/Linguistics/Theory

+ENGL 5230 Studies in Theory and Criticism 3

+OR

-ENGL 5230 or an approved course in this area
+an approved course in this area

-Race/Gender/Ethnicity3
+Race/Gender/Ethnicity

-Students may choose an approved ENGL 5210, ENGL 5220, or ENGL 5230 seminar on this topic; ENGL 4560, ENGL 4660, ENGL 4670, ENGL 4680, or (on approval) ENGL 4990.
-A course to satisfy this requirement may simultaneously satisfy another requirement.
+Students may choose an approved ENGL 5210, ENGL 5220, or

+ENGL 5230 seminar on this topic; ENGL 4560, ENGL 4660,

+ENGL 4670, ENGL 4680, or (on approval) ENGL 4990.

+A course to satisfy this requirement may simultaneously satisfy

+another requirement.

 Research

-ENGL 6940 Thesis or other approved category such
+ENGL 6940 Thesis

+OR

-as ENGL 5920 Research Problems.
+ENGL 5920 Research Problems3

-GRADUATE ELECTIVES
+Graduate Electives

 MINIMUM GRADUATE HOUR TOTAL

-Teaching English as a Second Language 52 000473

-Student Learning Outcomes-The graduate with a Master of Arts degree in Teaching English as a Second Language will use the knowledge and skills obtained in the program to provide instruction to English learners in accordance with the TESOL/NCATE Program Standards:
+Teaching English as a Second Language 52 000473 Student Learning Outcomes-The graduate with a Master of Arts degree in Teaching English as a Second Language will use the knowledge and skills obtained in the program to provide instruction to English learners in accordance with the TESOL/NCATE Program Standards: